 Based on the opinions and expectations of the above major stakeholders and the opinion of the management, the Group has assessed the opportunities and impacts of ESG-related issues and performed the materiality prioritization.
 The Company has identified the use of resources, occupational health and safety, employee development and training, supply chain management and product responsibility are the material ESG aspects of the Group during the Reporting Period.
-The result of the materiality assessment has been approved by the Board, which ensures us to adjust our stainability direction and strategy promptly and specifically.
+The result of the materiality assessment has been approved by the Board, which ensures that we can adjust our sustainability direction and strategy promptly and specifically.